nutso/redmine-plugin-recurring-tasks/README.md

 # redmine-plugin-recurring-tasks

 Plugin for Redmine project management software to configure recurring tasks.
 Any task can be set to recur on a fixed (e.g. every Monday) or flexible (e.g. 2 days after task was last completed) schedule.
+The plugin creates a new issue in Redmine for each recurrence, linking the duplicated issue as a related issue.

 Released under GPLv2 in accordance with Redmine licensing.